paul-hammant-fork/standard-bazel-experiment/README.md

 # General description

-This code here is wholly based on https://github.com/bazelbuild/bazel/tree/master/examples/java-native which compiles Java into a native solution.

-This repo contains two modules - "Module A" and "Module X".
-The latter depends on the former to compile and exexute.
-What's needed is a depth-first recursive build here.
-Maven does that out of the box.
+This code here is wholly based on https://github.com/bazelbuild/bazel/tree/master/examples/java-native which compiles Java into a native solution using Bazel.
+Indeed that sub-directory of that repo is represented twice here:  "Module A" and "Module X" (modulea/ and modulex/).
+The latter depends on the former to compile and execute, even though that's beed added as a feature by me, and gratuitous.

+How to build both though, with two separate Bazel WORKSPACEs in one repo?

+What's needed is a **depth-first recursive build** here, but using Bazel somehow.
+Maven does **depth-first recursive builds** out of the box, but we want Bazel not Maven.
+Bazel is a **directed graph buld system** and can't do a recursive build the Maven way.
+What this repo contains is some shell script schenigans to be a middle ground between Bazel and the **depth-first recursive build** way of Maven.

 ## Maven example of intention

 Maven should be installed first.
 We get to see Module X print to the console and invoke Module A which will do the same.
-This illustrates the dependency.
+This illustrates the dependency and proves that Maven too can work with this repo's two source trees.
+A corporate migrating from Maven (etc) to Bazel would not have `pom.xml` files as I do here.

 ```
 $ mvn install